yux1991/yu-resume-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Yu Xiang is a Data Scientist at Amazon.
-He got the PhD degree in Physics in 2019.
-His research interests include computer vision, natural language processing and data mining.
+He got the PhD degree in Physics at Rensselaer Polytechnic Institute in 2019.
+When he was a PhD student, his research focused on electron diffraction data analysis.
+After graduation, he joined CGG as a Seismic Imager, helping oil companies create high-fidelity subsurface images by analyzing the seismic data.
+One and half year later, he joined Amazon as a Data Scientist.
+His career interests include computer vision, natural language processing and data mining.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}} or {{< staticref "uploads/cv.pdf" "newtab" >}}CV{{< /staticref >}}.